Bicalutamide: Anti-Androgen Prostate Cancer Hormone Treatment

 Anti-androgen hormone treatment of prostate cancer with bicalutamide is a therapeutic option against prostate cancer in the following situations:

-- Adjuvant therapy of advanced prostate cancer after external beam radiation therapy (EBRT) or radical prostatectomy.
+- Adjuvant androgen deprivation therapy of advanced prostate cancer after surgery or radiation therapy.

 Mechanism of Action of Bicalutamide